sayanee/angularjs-pdf/CONTRIBUTING.md

 - Run `npm run build` to create the build minified and example files
 - Code code code
 - Run `npm test` to ensure the [build](https://travis-ci.org/sayanee/angularjs-pdf) and the tests will pass
+- Ensure that you are not committing files contained in `dist` folder
 - Write a [good commit message](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit-message-format)
 - [Pull request](https://help.github.com/articles/using-pull-requests) using the new patch branch
 - Ensure the [Travis build and tests](https://travis-ci.org/sayanee/angularjs-pdf) passes